Last updated

 Was this helpful?

-After configuring Schedule Settings of a Bolt Schedule, you’ll specify the commands you want the schedule to execute.
+After configuring of a Bolt Schedule, you’ll specify the commands you want the schedule to execute.
 Command Settings allow you to define which commands run when the schedule is triggered, supporting a variety of workflows.

 With Command Settings, you can: